BestTimesToVisit.com Logo

 Rental Car

-Cost:Starting from OMR 15-20 per day for a basic sedan, more for SUVs.
-Factor in fuel costs (around OMR 0.20 per liter).
+Cost:Starts from OMR 15-20 per day for a basic sedan, higher for SUVs.
+Factor in fuel costs (around OMR 0.25 per liter).

 Intercity Buses (Mwasalat)

-Cost:Fares are very affordable, typically ranging from OMR 3-10 for intercity routes.
+Cost:Fares are very affordable, typically ranging from OMR 3-10 for intercity routes (e.g., Muscat to Salalah can be around OMR 10).

-For accessing remote wadis, desert camps, or mountainous regions not reachable by regular car, hiring a 4x4 with a driver is the best option.
-This is often arranged through tour operators or hotels.
+For accessing remote wadis, the Empty Quarter desert, or mountainous regions like Jebel Shams, hiring a 4x4 with a local driver is often the best and safest option.
+Many tour operators offer day trips or multi-day excursions.

-Cost:Can range from OMR 50-150+ per day depending on the itinerary and duration.
+Cost:Can range from OMR 50-150+ per day depending on the itinerary, duration, and group size.
 This is a premium service.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.